Uquinix/uqis/meta/supervise-daemon-guide.md

 ```

 Several other variables affect the way services behave under
 supervise-daemon.
-They are documented on the  openrc-run man page, but I
+They are documented on the  uqis-run man page, but I
 will list them here for convenience:

 ``` sh